Family Re-Housing Stabilization Program (FRSP)

 Housing must meet the fair rent standards as determined by DCHA and pass a DCHA provided Housing Quality Standards (HQS) inspection by a licensed HQS inspector.

 Households receive supportive services as part of their participation in the program.
 Supportive services, including case management, are designed to support program participants in their transition to housing stability.

 Program participants pay a portion (30 to 60 percent) of their income towards rent while in the program.
-The subsidy (the difference between the client portion and the actual rent) is paid to the housing partner by DCHA.
+The subsidy (the difference between the client portion and the actual rent) is paid to the housing partner by GWUL.

 Inspection and Leasing Process

 Potential tenant seeks and selects a unit with assistance from program provider.
 Unit must be in line with DC fair market rent standards.

 Once a unit has passed inspection, the lease up is scheduled.